fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 • More food is eaten away from home or in convenience foods

-• Children are burning fewer calories in activities like walking to school
+• Children burn fewer calories in activities like walking to school

-• Kids spend more time watching television, using computers, and surfing the web
+• Kids spend more time watching television and surfing the web

 Female fertility and weight

-Having an average weight maximises a woman’s fertility, and while obesity reduces a woman’s fertility, it’s not as bad as being too thin:
+Being average weight maximises a woman’s fertility, and while obesity reduces fertility, it’s not as bad as being too thin:

 • Women with a BMI below 17 are 1.6x more likely to be infertile